sujik18/mlcflow/docs/targets/script/execution-flow.md

 We can use `skip_if_env` dictionary inside any `deps`, `prehook_deps`, `posthook_deps` or `post_deps` to make its execution conditional

 ### Versions
-We can specify any specific version of a script using `version`. `version_max` and `version_min` are also possible options.
+We can specify any specific version of a script using `version`. `version_max`, `version_min` and `version_max_usable` are also possible options.

 * When `version_min` is given, any version above this if present in the cache or detected in the system can be chosen.
 If nothing is detected `default_version` if present and if above `version_min` will be used for installation.
-Otherwise `version_min` will be used as `version`.
+Otherwise `version_max_usable` if present or else `version_min` will be used as `version`.

 * When `version_max` is given, any version below this if present in the cache or detected in the system can be chosen.
 If nothing is detected `default_version` if present and if below `version_max` will be used for installation.
 Otherwise `version_max_usable` (additional needed input for `version_max`) will be used as `version`.

 ### Variations
-* Variations are used to customize MLC script and each unique combination of variations uses a unique cache entry.
-Each variation can turn on `env` keys also any other meta including dependencies specific to it.
+* Variations are used to customize MLC script and each set of variations uses a unique cache entry.
+A variation can turn on `env` keys and any other meta including dependencies specific to it.
 Variations are turned on like tags but with a `_` prefix.
-For example, if a script is having tags `"get,myscript"`, to call the variation `"test"` inside it, we have to use tags `"get,myscript,_test"`.
+For example, if a script is having tags `"get,myscript"`, to call the variation `"test"` inside it, we can use tags `"get,myscript,_test"`.

 #### Variation groups
 `group` is a key to map variations into a group and at any time only one variation from a group can be used in the variation tags.
 For example, both `cpu` and `cuda` can be two variations under the `device` group, but user can at any time use either `cpu` or `cuda` as variation tags but not both.